Inside the Gaudy World of Romania's Wealthiest Witches

-Last year, Slovakian photographer Lucia Sekerková travelled to Romania to meet Maria Câmpina, the self-proclaimed queen of the fortune tellers.
-Locally, fortune tellers are referred to as “witches”.
-Usually of Roma origin, these witches are said to be able to read a person’s future in their palm, in grains of wheat or in the stars.
+Last year, Slovakian photographer Lucia Sekerková traveled to Romania to meet Maria Câmpina, the self-proclaimed queen of the fortune tellers, who are locally referred to as “witches.”
+Usually of Roma origin, these women are said to be able to read a person’s future in his or her palm, in grains of wheat, or in the stars.

 Videos by VICE

-Lucia made friends with Maria and spent time documenting the witches, their houses and their trade – a trade that has been passed down from generation to generation since ancient times.
+Lucia made friends with Maria and spent time documenting the witches, their houses, and their trade—a profession has been passed down from generation to generation since ancient times.
 I got in touch with her to find out a bit more about her project.

-VICE: Hi Lucia.
-How did you end up documenting the lives of Romanian witches?
+VICE: How did you end up documenting the lives of Romanian witches?

 Lucia Sekerková: I’ve been both fascinated and scared by the occult ever since I was a child.
-I decided to come to Romania through the Erasmus student exchange programme because I thought the country was quite mysterious and rich in folklore.
-I was searching the internet for information about the villages, the people and their traditions, when I came across a YouTube video of one of these fortune tellers.
+I decided to come to Romania through the Erasmus student exchange program because I thought the country was quite mysterious and rich in folklore.
+I was searching the internet for information about the villages, the people, and their traditions when I came across a YouTube video of one of these fortune tellers.
 I knew right away that I needed to meet them in person.

 How did you find the witches?